Online Resource Allocation with Average Budget Constraints: Introduction

-When the cost distribution is discrete, a line of research closely related to ours investigated the impact of re-solving (see, e.g., \citealt{reiman2008asymptotically}, \citealt{jasin2012re}, \citealt{jasin2013analysis}, \citealt{bumpensanti2020re}, \citealt{banerjee2020uniform}, \citealt{vera2021bayesian}, \citealt{zhu2023assign}) in an asymptotic sense.
-We refer readers to \cite{balseiro2023survey} for a survey paper on dynamic resource allocation problems.
+\textbf{Online resource allocation with discrete distributions.} When the cost distribution is discrete, a line of research closely related to ours investigates the impact of re-solving (see, e.g., \citealt{reiman2008asymptotically}, \citealt{jasin2012re}, \citealt{jasin2013analysis}, \citealt{ferreira2018online}, \citealt{bumpensanti2020re}, \citealt{banerjee2020uniform}, \citealt{vera2021bayesian}, \citealt{zhu2023assign}) in an asymptotic sense.
+We refer readers to \cite{balseiro2024survey} for a survey paper on dynamic resource allocation problems.
 One related area is the two-sided stochastic online matching problems with abandonment and arrivals on both sides \citep{kendall1951some,castro2020matching}.
 Many of them relied on techniques concerning fluid and diffusion approximation and asymptotic analysis \citep{liu2015diffusion,buke2017fluid}.
-Another related class of problems is the online reusable resource allocation problem, where the resources used will be available again after a certain periods \citep{levi2010provably,chen2017revenue,lei2020real,rusmevichientong2020dynamic,zhang2022online}.
+Another related class of problems is the online reusable resource allocation problem, where the resources used will be available again after certain time periods \citep{levi2010provably,chen2017revenue,owen2018price,rusmevichientong2020dynamic,gong2022online,zhang2022online,simchi2025greedy}.
 There are two main differences between our problem and the online reusable resource allocation problems.
-First, the replenishment in our case is exogenously given, which is independent of the decision making and in line with settings of the sequential testing in practice.
+First, the replenishment in our case is exogenous, independent of the decision-making and in line with settings of the sequential testing in practice.
 Second, existing policies for stochastic online reusable resource allocation problems mostly used competitive ratio as measure despite the assumption of i.i.d. arrivals.
-The gap between online policies and the offline benchmark typically grow at the $O(\sqrt{T})$ rate as the initial budget scales up to infinity, while in our problem we show that the gap can be up to some log factors under the discrete distribution case.
+The gap between online policies and offline benchmarks typically grows at the $O(\sqrt{T})$ rate as the initial budget scales up to infinity, while in our problem we show that the gap can be up to some log factors under the discrete distribution case.